sjgiorgi/workshop-wassa.github.io/index.md

 ## News

-**Feb 26**: First CFP for WASSA workshop is out.
-Happy to announce that this year WASSA is also hosting two shared tasks.
 **Jan 15**: We have confirmation that WASSA will take place on Thursday 15 August 2024.

 **Nov 3**: The 2024 edition of WASSA will be collocated with ACL 2024, in Bangkok, Thailand.
 We will have more information out soon regarding the call for papers, etc.

 ### Invited Speakers